notsnapback/rhel9-pxe-vagrant-lab/README.md

 ## Booting via UEFI

 > If you decide to boot via UEFI make sure the vagrant file includes `"--firmware", "efi",`

+> As of VirtualBox 7.1, EFI booting is broken and PXE boot with EFI will not work correctly.
+To run this project with EFI enabled, you must use VirtualBox 7.0 instead.

 1. When you start the PXE Client VM via the `vagrant up` command close the dialog that pops up